 Make no mistake about it, we all get stressed out from time to time.
 Some people just handle it better than others.

-If you’re constantly looking for tips on how to feel less stressed, the answer could be in studying those people who simply better at managing stress than the average person.
+If you’re constantly looking for tips on how to feel less stressed, the answer could be in studying people who are simply better at managing stress than the average person.

 Think of it this way.
 If you wanted to become a better cook, you’d study people that know how to cook.
 If you wanted to become a better writer, you’d study great writers.
 So if you want to know how to feel less stressed, why wouldn’t you follow that same concept and study people who handle incredible amounts of stress every day?